runpengl/superteamawesome/README.md

 # superteamawesome
 MIT ATS Mystery Hunt Puzzle Organizer

+For the lazy with a Mac and MAMP installed:

+Run the following commands:

+./setup.sh
+./run.sh

+For the non lazy or non macs or non MAMP-installers:

 To run, first run npm install (may need sudo), and then run npm start.
 You might need to install nodemon (npm install --global nodemon) first.